Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

     .. group-tab:: pandas

-        The mod accepts pandas dataframes as input, where two columns in the dataframe describe the source and target vertices of an edge.
-The user must also provide the source and target column names as inputs to the mod.
+        The Mod accepts pandas dataframes as input, where two columns in the dataframe describe the source and target vertices of an edge.
+The user must also provide the source and target column names as inputs to the Mod.
 The matching will be returned as a subset of the rows in the original dataframe, including all columns present in the original dataframe, but only those rows corresponding to the maximum matching.